AUDIE CORNISH, HOST:

+And I'm Robert Siegel.
 What are we to make of this week's heightened tensions on the Korean Peninsula?
 The North Korean leader, Kim Jong Un, has issued bellicose threats.
-His troops are reported to be draping their vehicles with camouflage netting.
-He's cut off the hotline with which North and South Korea communicate.
-According to state media in the North, North Korea has no entered a state of war against South Korea.
-Exactly what that means, though, is unclear at this point.
-All of this has South Koreans worried, evidently more worried that usual.
+His troops are reported to be draping their vehicles with camouflage netting; he's cut off the hotline with which North and South Korea communicate; and according to state media in the North, Kim has ordered his missile units to be ready to strike the U.S. and South Korea - all of which has South Koreans worried, evidently more worried that usual.

-SIEGEL: The U.S. responded with B-2 bombers flying over the South yesterday as part of planned joint exercises.
-Well, joining us now to talk about this is Victor Cha of the Center for Strategic and International Studies, that's a Washington think tank.
+The U.S. responded with B-2 bombers flying over the South yesterday, as part of planned joint exercises.
+Well, joining us now to talk about this is Victor Cha of the Center for Strategic and International Studies; that's a Washington think tank.
 He was deputy head of the U.S. delegation to the six-party talks on North Korea.
-Welcome.

 VICTOR CHA: Thank you, Robert.

-SIEGEL: Victor Cha, a North Korean strike at the U.S. mainland, and there are news photographs in official North Korean media which show, you know, maps which are headlined, you know, plan to strike U.S. mainland.
-It sounds absolutely irrational, as those B-2s demonstrated when they flew over the South.
-Do you regard the North Korean military leadership and Kim Jong Un, for that matter, as rational players, no matter what they say respond to obvious carrots and sticks?
+SIEGEL: Victor Cha, a North Korean strike at the U.S. mainland - and there are news photographs in official North Korean media which show, you know, maps which are headlined, you know, "Plan To Strike U.S. Mainland - it sounds absolutely irrational, as those B-2s demonstrated when they flew over the South.
+Do you regard the North Korean military leadership - and Kim Jong Un, for that matter - as rational players who, no matter what they say, respond to obvious carrots and sticks?
 Or are they capable of an irrational, belligerent act?